JohnMunsch/selfhelp/README.md

 # selfhelp

+**Deprecated**: I would not use this code anymore.
+It was an interesting project but these days it would make a lot more sense to start from [Electron](https://electronjs.org/) which has built in support for upgrading the application and which has lots of support for you building cross-platform applications using JavaScript, Node.js, and Chrome.

 ## Overview

 **selfhelp** is not exactly a library, it's more of an example set of code which demonstrates a Node.js server capable of running from the command line which has a web based UI and updating itself to new versions.